 - Load your gear on our truck yourself, according to the instructions of our loadmaster

 - Your gear is expected to arrive on playa on Saturday, August 25th.
-You can pick it up daily from the Houpla camp (location TBD) from noon to 4PM beginning Saturday, August 25th
+You can pick it up daily from the Houpla camp (3:15 and Iron Giant) from noon to 4PM beginning Saturday, August 25th

-- You can drop your gear off daily for its return trip home at the Houpla camp (location TBD) from noon to 4PM up until Sunday, September 2nd
+- You can drop your gear off daily for its return trip home at the Houpla camp (3:15 and Iron Giant) from noon to 4PM up until Sunday, September 2nd

 - Collect your gear at the Houston Burners Warehouse on Friday, September 7th from 6PM to 9PM

 What Does It Cost?

 Please note that we’ve been able to lower the prices a bit from last year.
 In general, we charge $8/cu ft for items shipped.
 However, we offer a discount for chairs, footlockers and boxed bikes (to as little as $7/cu ft) as these are easier to manage:

 - $35 per footlocker (Sterilite, Contico, etc) no more than 5 cu ft in size

 - $50 per boxed bike no more than 7 cu ft in size

 - All other items $8 per cu ft in size

 Things We Don’t Transport